voila-dashboards/voila/README.md

 ## Installation

-Voilà can be installed with the conda package manager
+Voilà can be installed with the mamba (or conda) package manager from conda-forge

 ```
-conda install -c conda-forge voila
+mamba install -c conda-forge voila
 ```

-or from pypi
+or from PyPI

 ```
 pip install voila